rojeanpenano/xpenditure/README.md

 # Xpenditure Backend

 ## **Project Overview**
 Xpenditure is a service designed to help users manage their finances efficiently.
 It provides features for user authentication, transaction management, budget planning, shared expense settlements, and exporting data.
-This backend is built using **Node.js**, **Express**, and **MongoDB**, and implements advanced algorithms for financial computations.
+The backend is built using **Node.js**, **Express**, and **MongoDB**, and implements advanced algorithms for financial computations.

 ---